milandobrota/milandobrota.github.io/about.md

 Hi!
 I am Milan Dobrota.
 I live in Ann Arbor, MI with my beautiful family.

-I work as a Solutions Architect at Tribune Publishing.
+I work as a Senior Software Engineer/Team Lead at MDLIVE.
 I work remotely, and I love it!

 By night I study psychology, neuroscience, organizational effectiveness and leadership, and coach people who are interested in learning Ruby on Rails and/or improving their leadership skills.